 Cyclical unemployment is usually the main cause of high unemployment.
-Unemployment is considered high at 8 percent of the labor force.
+Unemployment is considered high at 8% of the labor force.
 It's known as “cyclical” because it’s tied to the business cycle.
 When the economy re-enters the expansion phase of the business cycle, the unemployed will get rehired.
 Cyclical unemployment is temporary.
 It depends on the length of the contraction.
 A typical recession lasts around 18 months.
-A depression can last 10 years.
+A depression can last ten years.

 Cyclical unemployment results from a large drop-off of demand.
 It usually starts with decreased personal consumption.
 When consumer demand for goods and services drops, business revenues decline.
 Eventually, companies have to lay off workers to maintain profit margins.
 Often there isn't enough production to keep the workers busy.

 The last thing a business wants to do is lay off workers.
 It's a traumatic event.
 A company could lose valuable employees that it's invested a lot in.
 That's why by the time cyclical unemployment starts, the economy is usually already in a recession.
 Businesses wait until they're sure the downturn is severe before starting layoffs.

 What can kick off the economic downturn that results in cyclical unemployment?
 Often it's a stock market crash.
 Examples include the crash of 1929, the tech crash of 2000, and the financial crash of 2008.
 A bad crash can cause a recession by creating panic and loss of confidence in the economy.
 Businesses suffer a loss of their net worth as stock prices plummet.
 Even before demand in the general economy falls, they can lose their ability to raise capital for growth and expansion.